-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Big Rivers Electric Corporation as of December 31, 2020 and 2019, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2020 in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Big Rivers Electric Corporation, as of December 31, 2021 and 2020, and the results of operations, and cash flows thereof for each of the years in the three-year period ended December 31, 2021 in accordance with U.S. generally accepted accounting principles.